HectorRicardo/simple-music-app/README.md

 An audio player does not always need to have its UI visible.
 Once it begins to play audio, the player can run as a background task.
-The user can switch to another app or lock the screen while continuing to listen.
+The user can switch to another app or lock the device while continuing to listen.

-To achieve this, the music player must live within an Android service.
+To achieve this, the audio player must live within an Android service.
-An Android service is a long-lived Android component that can run in the background and doesn't need a UI to run.
+An Android service is a long-lived Android component that can run in the background and doesn't need a UI activity to run.
 Its lifecycle is independent of the activity's lifecycle.

+Let's dive a bit into Android services before proceeding:

+An Android service's lifetime depends on whether it is *started* and/or *bound*.

+- **Bound**: One or several activities have bound/linked to the service.
+As long as the number of activities bound to the service is greater than 0, the service will remain alive.
+- **Started**: The service was started and it will remain alive until it is stopped (or Android runs low in memory and kills the whole app/process).
+In this state, the service doesn't need any bound activities to remain alive.

+When a service is created, it is initially created into one of these two states.
+To be precise with my words, you can't  actually create a service directly.
+Instead, you do one of these:
+- Bind an activity to the service.
+The service will be created if it hasn't been created yet.
+The initial state of the service will be "Bound".
+- Start the service.
+Again, the service is created if it hasn't been created yet.
+Its initial state will be "Started".

+A bound service can then be started, and a started service can then be bound.
+Both of these actions put the service in the "Bound+Started" state.

+The service is created when it is started in response to a media button or when an activity binds to it (after connecting via its MediaBrowser)

-So even if your app's activity is stopped or destroyed (because you switched to another task/you pressed the Android Back button from the activity), your player will continue to live, because the Android service is still alive.
+Assuming you started the service beforehand, if your activity is stopped or destroyed (because you switched to another task/you pressed the Android Back button from the activity), your player will remain alive/continue to play, because the Android service is still alive.

-Android offers a class precisely for services for music apps: the `MediaBrowserService`.
+Android offers a Service class precisely for music apps: the `MediaBrowserService`.
 This service will own the player instance and its associated `MediaSession`.
 Why the `MediaSession` as well?
 Because you probably want the player to be controlled from other places even if your app's activity is destroyed.
-Otherwise, if the `MediaSession` lives within the activity
+Otherwise, if the `MediaSession` lived within the activity, then it would be destroyed when the activity is destroyed.
+This would imply that your player could only be controlled from external places (e.g. Google Assistant) when the activity was alive.

+A `MediaBrowserService` comes along with a `MediaBrowser`.